Prem-Duvvapu/Namaste-React-Course/README.md

 - **1.3.
 React via CDN Link**
   Using React and ReactDOM through CDN links to build components and render them to the DOM.

+- **1.4.
+React createElement**
+  Creating React elements using React.createElement(tag, attributes, children)

+- **1.5.
+React createRoot and .render**
+  Rendering React elements to the DOM using ReactDOM.createRoot and .render